 1. Close valves securely on both LP cylinders.
 Hand tighten only.
 This will shut off all appliances.
-2. Unthread the pigtail hose attached to the empty LP cylinder and attach the dust cap.
-3. Remove the empty LP cylinder from the compartment.
-4. Fill the LP cylinder at a qualified propane fueling station.
-5. Place the filled LP cylinder in the compartment and securely fasten it.
-6. Remove the dust cap.
-7. Carefully thread and hand tighten the pigtail hose connector onto the cylinder's fitting.
-8. Open the valve on the LP cylinder very slowly to prevent a rush of liquid propane called freeze-up.
-If you experience freeze up, close the valve, wait 15 minutes and try again.
-9. When you open the valve, you will hear a hissing noise.
+2. Position the changeover lever to the full cylinders.
+3. Unthread the pigtail hose attached to the empty LP cylinder and attach the dust cap.
+4. Remove the empty LP cylinder from the compartment.
+5. Fill the LP cylinder at a qualified propane fueling station.
+6. Place the filled LP cylinder in the compartment and securely fasten it.
+7. Remove the dust cap.
+8. Carefully thread and hand tighten the pigtail hose connector onto the tank's fitting.
+9. Open the valve on the LP cylinder very slowly to prevent a rush of liquid propane called freeze-up.
+If you experience freeze-up, close the valve, wait 15 minutes and try again.
+10. When you open the valve, you will hear a hissing noise.
 If the hiss lasts longer than 2 seconds, close the valve and have your dealer service the propane system.
 You may have a leak.
-10. If there is no leak, start appliances according to manufacturer's instructions included in your Owner's Packet.
+11. If there is no leak, start appliances according to the manufacturer's instructions included in your Owner's Packet.